bgamari/bayes-stack/docs/usage.markdown

 Nomenclature:

-lamda
+*lambdas*
-: the cited node-specific mixture of topics (equivalent to theta in LDA, but modelling shared topics)
+: for each cited node, the mixture of topics (equivalent to theta in LDA, but modeling shared across the cited node and its citations)

-phi
+*phis*
-: a topic-specific mixture of items (as in LDA)
+: for each topic, the mixture of items (as in LDA)

-psi
+*psis*
-: a citing node specific distribution over citations
+: for each citing node, the mixture over its cited nodes

-omega
+*omegas*
-: a citing node-specific mixture of individual topics
+: for each citing node, the own mixture of topics

-gamma
+*gammas*
-: for each citing node, a Bernoulli distribution for associating sharing versus own topics
+: for each citing node, a Bernoulli distribution for sharing versus own topics

 To run the shared taste model with 10 topics using 5 parallel threads call